hanqizhang/notes_nyuhpc/README.md

 (if later for some reason you want to remove this environment: ```conda env remove -n environmentname```)

-Next, create a wrapper script /scratch/\<net-id\>/env.sh The wrapper script will activate your conda environment, to which you will be installing your packages and dependencies.
+Next, create a wrapper script /scratch/\<net-id\>/env.sh The wrapper script will activate your conda environment, to which you will be installing your packages and dependencies. (see [advantages of using a wrapper script](https://ncgas.org/training/installing-conda-packages.html) than ```conda init```.)
 The script should contain the following:
 ```
 #!/bin/bash
 source /scratch/<net-id>/miniconda3/etc/profile.d/conda.sh
 export PATH=/scratch/<net-id>/miniconda3/bin:$PATH
 export PYTHONPATH=/scratch/<net-id>/miniconda3/bin:$PATH
 ```
 Activate your conda environment with the following:
 ```
 source /scratch/<net-id>/env.sh
 conda activate environmentname